 Afternoon: Pick One Old-Town Anchor

-Choose one main focus instead of trying to stack every major sight.
+Choose one main focus instead of stacking every major sight.
 That could be the historic centre’s market-and-monument side, a cathedral area loop, or a slower old-town walk with lunch.
 Save the biggest modern-complex block for day 2.

 Evening: Keep Dinner Close and Easy